 DEXA is fast, safe, painless and requires a very small amount of ionizing radiation to produce the images.
-A DEXA exam can be performed at our outpatient clinic located in the Norton Medical Building, at the Mercy Health Lakes Village Comprehensive Breast Center and at our hospital locations.
+A DEXA exam can be performed at the Mercy Health Lakes Village Comprehensive Breast Center and at our hospital locations.
 A scheduled appointment is required.
 Your doctor usually requests a DEXA exam to determine your initial bone density or as a follow-up to evaluate the effectiveness of treatment aimed at preventing or reversing bone loss.

 What is DEXA used for?